Consumer Price Index

 Bank of Canada's core index

-The seasonally adjusted monthly core index decreased 0.3% in June, after rising 0.2% in May.
+The seasonally adjusted monthly core index increased 0.3% in September, after rising 0.4% in August.

 For a more detailed analysis, consult the publication The Consumer Price Index.

 Available on CANSIM: tables 326-0009, 326-0012, 326-0015 and 326-0020 to 326-0022.

 Definitions, data sources and methods: survey number 2301.

 More information about the concepts and use of the CPI are also available online in Your Guide to the Consumer Price Index (62-557-X, free) from the Key resource module of our website under Publications.

 The September 2011 issue of The Consumer Price Index, Vol. 90, no. 9 (62-001-X, free), is now available from the Key resource module of our website under Publications.
 A more detailed analysis of the CPI is available in this publication.